 One thing I’ve always been a bit envious about my other half for is that she’s been to visit Australia and I haven’t!
 Admittedly it was long before we met, but it’s still the kind of once in a lifetime experience that I would love to have one day.

 As it’s quite a journey, I would want to experience as much as possible while I was out there on my Australian holiday.
-A few days of relaxing in the sun on some of the amazing beaches would be fine, but I would also want to tick a lot of things off my tourist wish list.
+A few days of relaxing in the sun on some of the amazing beaches would be fine, but I would also want to tick a lot of things off my tourist wish list, getting out and about in my classic Aussie Blundstone boots.
 Here are a few bits that have caught my eye, some more famous than others.

 Sydney Opera House